PaddlePaddle/docs/docs/design/phi/design_en.md

 Described as follows:

 - The kernels of different devices must have different function implementations.
 The function names are named in **camel case**.
 Except for the capitalization of the first letter, the naming should be as consistent as possible with the API function name.
 The function names of the same calculation are kept the same, and the functions of different devices are managed through different files or directories.
-- There are generally two template parameters, T and Context, which are used to determine the data type and device type at runtime.
+- There are generally two template parameters, `T` and `Context`, which are used to determine the data type and device type at runtime.
-    - According to our current system, the vast majority of Kernels reduce the code in the way of **specialized DeviceContext and data type**, which is consistent with the original OpKernel form.
+    - According to our current architecture, the vast majority of Kernels reduce the code in the way of **specialized DeviceContext and data type**, which is consistent with the original `OpKernel` form.
     - The form should be unified.
 If the Kernel level is also exposed as a fine-grained API in the future, the ease of use is guaranteed.
 - Specification of function input parameters:
-    - Take a specific DeviceContext (such as CPUContext, CUDAContext) as the first input parameter to meet the needs of specific context information required at runtime.
+    - Take a specific `DeviceContext` (such as `CPUContext`, `CUDAContext`) as the first input parameter to meet the needs of specific context information required at runtime.
 Pass the stream in if there are multiple streams.
-        - Currently, it is not supported to pass multiple DeviceContext parameters to one Kernel.
+        - Currently, it is not supported to pass multiple `DeviceContext` parameters to one Kernel.
 At present, such a requirement is considered unreasonable.
     - The parameter list is consistent with the API.
-If there is other special information that needs to be passed into the Kernel, pass it through the Context.
+If there is other special information that needs to be passed into the Kernel, pass it through the `Context`.
     - Then all input Tensors and input Attributes are passed in with const &, and POD types are passed in directly by value.
-    - The input Tensor is a specific Tensor type, such as DenseTensor or SelectedRows, not the Tensor of the external interface API.
+    - The input Tensor is a specific Tensor type, such as `DenseTensor` or `SelectedRows`, not the Tensor of the external interface API.
     - Finally, the Tensor return value of the function, passed in as a pointer.
-    - In order to make the mechanism more flexible and allow the kernel to adapt to more scenarios, the declaration of flexible types of input, output and parameters will be allowed subsequently to adapt to non-Tensor input and output, as well as Tensor class Attribute.【此处确认】
+    - In order to make the mechanism more flexible and allow the kernel to adapt to more scenarios, the declaration of flexible types of input, output and parameters will be allowed subsequently to adapt to non-Tensor input, output and Tensor Attribute.
 - The internal implementation of the function is determined on demand:
     - Short term:
-        - Migrate the implementation of the existing OpKernel to the specific device Kernel.
+        - Migrate the implementation of the existing `OpKernel` to the specific device Kernel.
-        - Abstract the implementation of OpKernel with common devices into functions, which are called by multiple device Kernels.
+        - Abstract the implementation of `OpKernel` with common devices into functions, which are called by multiple device Kernels.
     - Long term:
         - The complex kernel directly calls the basic kernel to complete the calculation, encourages kernel reuse, thus simplifies the code.

 > FAQ:

->- Why does the first parameter need to be DeviceContext?
+>- Why does the first parameter need to be `DeviceContext`?
 Why must this parameter be passed in?
-    - The PHI kernel requires a pure function form.
+    - The PHI kernel requires a pure function format.
 The variables used in the function are passed in through parameters or created inside the function, global singletons are not allowed inside the function.
-In order to adapt to various kernel requirements, the DeviceContext parameter that stores context information is necessary.
+In order to adapt to various kernel requirements, the `DeviceContext` parameter that stores context information is necessary.
 >- Why are two template parameters needed?
     - In order to efficiently support the reusing of device-independent kernels.
-If we want to implement a Fourier transform fft kernel, assuming that the kernel can be derived by combining the basic kernels, the form of `Xxx<T, Device>()` can avoid dynamically redistributing devices.
+If we want to implement a Fourier transform `fft` kernel, assuming that the kernel can be derived by combining the basic kernels, the form of `Xxx<T, Device>()` can avoid dynamically redistributing devices.

 ##### 2.3.4.3 Kernel implementation

 > Highlights of this section:
-> 1. Kernel focuses on expressing computing logic without mixing scheduling logic.
+> 1. Kernel focuses on computing logic without mixing scheduling logic.
 > 2. Kernel is fine-grained enough, with clear boundaries, no optional parameters, easy to reuse.

 The existing Kernel introduces scheduling logic because the Op parameter is too complex, for example:

 - Use `use_cudnn` to determine whether to execute the cudnn branch.
-In the new Tensor calculation library, the use of cudnn calculation is a separate Kernel.
+In the new Tensor calculation library, the use of `cudnn` calculation is a separate Kernel.

-In order to reduce costs, the Phi Kernel implementation will inherit the original OpKernel implementation as much as possible.
-Most Kernel implementations only need to remove the Input and Output logic from the original OpKernel and modify some key points.
-Take sign as an example:
+In order to reduce costs, the PHI Kernel implementation will inherit the original `OpKernel` implementation as much as possible.
+Most Kernel implementations only need to remove the `Input` and `Output` logic from the original `OpKernel` and modify some key points.
+Take `sign` as an example:

-Original sign OpKernel:
+Original `sign` OpKernel:

 ```
 template <typename DeviceContext, typename T>